A new understanding of nuclei spectra properties with propagation model

 The nitrogen, sodium, and aluminum fluxes are displayed from left to right in Figure \ref{fig:N}.
 These ratios are notably distinct from those shown in Figure \ref{fig:he} due to their substantial secondary components.
 Additionally, the primary-to-total flux ratios in the lower panel of each figure indicate significant differences between our calculations and results based on observational secondary and primary components.
 This suggests that there may be a greater secondary contribution to the spectra of these secondary-dominated nuclei than previously estimated \citep{2021PhRvL.127b1101A}.

 The left panel of Figure \ref{fig:all} displays the primary and secondary components of nuclei from helium to iron.
 The fluxes are rescaled as indicated for display purposes only.
 It can be observed that all primary components are mostly the same, which is also evident from the injected spectral index listed in table \ref{tab:inje}.
 However, there are marginal differences between the secondary components in the lower energy range, mainly due to the cross-section differences in secondary production.
-The right panel of Figure \ref{fig:all} presents the relative abundances of high-energy (116 GeV/nucleon) cosmic rays, normalised to Si=$10^{3}$ and compared to the low-energy (0.2 GeV/nucleon) cosmic rays and the present-day solar system from \citep{2022PTEP.2022h3C01W}.
+The right panel of Figure \ref{fig:all} presents the relative abundances of high-energy (200 GeV/nucleon) cosmic rays, normalised to Si=$10^{3}$ and compared to the low-energy (0.2 GeV/nucleon) cosmic rays and the present-day solar system from \citep{2022PTEP.2022h3C01W}.
 It is evident that there are significant differences for each element compared to those in the solar system, especially for the Z-odd ones.
-This primary element abundance is presented for the first time.

 Here we investigate the spectra of different nuclei primarily based on the AMS-02 data, as the target energy range in this study exceeds tens of GeV, where it is free from solar modulation.
 The model calculations compared with measurements for each nucleus at low energies outside the solar system by Voyager-1 \citep{2016ApJ...831...18C} are presented in the appendix \ref{secA1}.
 It is evident that there are significant deviations between the model calculations without solar modulation and Voyager's observations.
 The origin of this discrepancy may be due to Voyager still being within the influence of the solar magnetic field, or it could be attributed to the accuracy of solar modulation in this work.
 These two aspects will be addressed in our future work, although they do not impact the conclusions drawn in this paper.